 Yes, software testing is the most interesting job because it throws challenges to you every day.
-You have to stretch your mind to understand something, to find out how it should work and how it should not, to study the general behavior, to improve the analysis power, to learn new tools and implementing the learning in real life.
+You have to stretch your mind to understand something, to find out how it should work and how it should not, to study the general behaviour, to improve the analysis power, to learn new tools and implementing the learning in real life.
 Rather than that, software testing is about generating ideas.
-This is the only field in IT, where you have to apply number of ideas to do your work.
+This is the only field in IT, where you have to apply a number of ideas to do your work.
 You have to look at bigger picture and you have to understand how badly end user can handle the product and have to imagine what could be end user’s expectations.
 Easy it is?
 Not at all.
 J

 #10.
 Software testing is about deciding the priority:

 As a software tester, most of the time you experience to be pushed up to complete the task early.
 Most of the estimated time for the product is eaten by development and in fixing the defects found in initial rounds of testing.
 Ultimately you are left with almost no time and you own big responsibility of signing the product as “TESTED”.
 To handle these kinds of situations you have to understand priority and have to work and convey accordingly.

 #11.
 Software testing is about analyzing data and providing results:

 As I mentioned above, software testing is not limited to executing test cases.
 One has to understand the results, has to generate matrix and has to analyze product’s behaviour accordingly.

 #12.
 I have to like it as I do not see any other option:

 I really hope no one would go for this option.
 Software testing is an ocean and no matter at which point you are sailing your boat, you are surely going to face the strong winds and splashing waves.
 But ultimately, my friend, who wants to sit on the seashore and keep looking at boats?
 So, love your job as software testing as you are doing something best rather than just earning.